susiegriggo/Phynteny/README.md

 Phynteny: Synteny-based annotation of bacteriophage genes
 ===============

-Approximatley 65% of all bacteriophage (phage) genes cannot be attributed a known biological function.
+Approximately 65% of all bacteriophage (phage) genes cannot be attributed a known biological function.
 Phynteny uses a long-short term memory model trained on phage synteny (the conserved gene order across phages) to assign hypothetical phage proteins to a [PHROG](https://phrogs.lmge.uca.fr/) category.

 Phynteny is still a work in progress and the LSTM model has not yet been optimised.
 Use with caution!